ExHalibut/update-repos/README.md

 # Update-Repos

-A quick, dirty bash script to update all repos
+A bash script to recursively find and update all Git repositories within a given directory

 ## Requirements